Equality of the wobbly and shaky loci: Introduction

 \subsubsection{Acknowledgments}

 The author would like to thank D. Alfaya, R. Donagi, P.B.
-Gothen, T. Hausel, J. Martens, T. Pantev, C. Pauly, C. Simpson, A. Zamora and H. Zelaci for useful discussions on these and related questions.
+Gothen, T. Hausel, J. Martens, T. Pantev, C. Pauly, C. Simpson, O. Villamayor, A. Zamora and H. Zelaci for useful discussions on these and related questions.
 Many thanks to J.C.
-D\'iaz-Ramos, M. Dom\'inguez-V\'azquez and E. Garc\'ia-R\'io for their hospitality during the author's stay at Universidade de Santiago de Compostela, where part of this article was written.
+D\'iaz-Ramos, M. Dom\'inguez-V\'azquez and E. Garc\'ia-R\'io for their hospitality during the author's stay at Universidade de Santiago de Compostela in 2020, where a part of this article was written.
+Finally, thanks to the anonymous referees for their detailed comments.